 These Iced Raspberry Muffins are loaded with fresh raspberries and topped with a deliciously sweet cream cheese icing.
-The perfect way to start your day!
+A perfect portable snack or a decadent breakfast treat!

 So my kids have discovered a new breakfast love: Dinosaur Egg Oatmeal.
 Have you seen it?
 Little packets of instant oatmeal with candy dinosaur eggs that melt when you add the hot water….only to reveal tiny candy dinosaurs?
 Yep.
 They’ve gone crazy for it.

 Can you blame them?
 What kid wouldn’t want candy for breakfast?
 Especially when it kinda feels like magic!?